lorephoenix/ansible_systemd-networkd/README.md

     Available key variables that can be used for low-level link setttings can be found on URL
     'https://www.freedesktop.org/software/systemd/man/systemd.link.html'
-    These key variables can also be used under systemd_networks.< br />
+    These key variables can also be used under systemd_networks.
-    Example 1:
+    <p>Example 1:

         vars:
           systemd_networks: